toezilla/StockPricePredictor_with_HeadlineMove/README.md

 # StockPricePredictor_with_HeadlineMove

-Stock Price Prediction Based On News Headline and Stock Data
+Stock price prediction modeling for short-term investment using LSTM and Headline Move